nikhilch23/git_github/2. Version Control/README.md

 2. GSoc and KWoC and all Open source projects.<br/>
   [OpenSource-Projects](https://github.com/tapasweni-pathak/SOC-Programs)
 3. Here the code is made public for people to see and is much more interactive.
 It enhances the community interaction.

->Let's move on to install git in your computers.